 The society is open to all persons interested in preserving the current collection of historical records and documents of the church and helping to disseminate it with publications, programs, and additional research.
 Trinity members and other interested members of the public may join by completing this application form and returning it to Society members.

 Activities will vary with the initiative and resourcefulness of the leadership and the interest of the members.
-Talks, formal addresses, papers, displays, pageants, historical plays, newsletters, book, and taped historical accounts will be presented as developed.
-A webpage will be maintained where these materials will be shared.
-An annual meeting will be held and other events scheduled as interest indicates.
+Talks, formal addresses, papers, displays, pageants, historical plays, newsletters, book, and taped historical accounts are possible projects.
+Online archives is maintained where materials are shared.
 The society will work with the church in preparation and implementation of historical anniversary observances.
 It also will cooperate with the Preservation of History Committee in responding to requests from members and the public for genealogical information that may be found in the church’s membership records.

 Members are encouraged to be full participants in the activities of the society and may volunteer or be assigned to a subcommittee to help research, preserve, produce, and disseminate documents, artifacts, and other materials.